louissxu/push_swap_visualiser/README.md

 ```bash
 python3
 ```
-An intentional design constraint was to use only Python and limit this to only the standard library.
+An intentional design constraint was to limit the user side requirements.
+In practice this means that the program requires only Python 3 and is limited to only the standard library.
 There is no requirement for any non default modules or other software to be installed on your computer.
+Additionally, there is no setup or user side modification of their C program have it interface with this visualiser.

 Depending on the setup of your school, certain utilities like cmake may not be available.
 And often certain non-default modules may not be available.
-However, all school macs should have *some* version of python3 with it's accompanying standard library installed by default.
+Aditionally, at the learning stage of this project, it may be beyond the capabilities of the students to say, compile their package to a different target (eg to ask them to compile it to Wasm).
+However, all school macs should have *some* recent version of Python 3 with it's accompanying standard library installed by default.
+Then the user side involvement is limited to downloading and running a python3 script; then using a website with a provided visual interface.

 A further advantage of this is that it minimises the user-side setup as much as possible to simplify it's use.